FridgeTracker/FridgeTracker-BackEnd/README.md

 - GET  /api/meal_plans: Get all informatin of all meals.
 - POST  /api/load_meal_plans: Load meals from json file.

+### Meal Records

+- POST /api/mealRecords: Add the information of a single meal record.
+- GET  /api/mealRecords: Get all informatin of all meal records.

 ## Table of Contents